 Social trust boosts

-Having a small and open economy, Denmark has a long tradition of meeting the challenges posed by international integration and globalization, and has shown a capacity to enact needed reforms to reconcile an extensive welfare state with a well-functioning economy.
+Being a small and open economy, Denmark has a long tradition of meeting the challenges posed by international integration and globalization, and has shown a capacity to enact needed reforms to reconcile an extensive welfare state with a well-functioning economy.
 Comparatively, Denmark is favorably positioned with regard to adaptability and the enactment of political reforms to address challenges, despite sometimes delaying and deferring such reforms.
 A tradition of open dialog, cooperation and broad-based reform goals contribute to the country’s adaptability.
 Trust between different actors and societal groups, often referred to as “social capital,” has also been an important factor.
 However, to remain among the leading industrialized nations, Denmark must continue to monitor its policies and institutions.
 Additional changes and reforms will be necessary.

 The following briefly lists areas of crucial importance to Denmark and outlines where policy initiatives are needed:

-Labor market must
+Labor market must reflect changing needs

 Inequality, integration pose risks